Promoting Literacy

 This week - I'd like to turn to planning how to focus on a book of literature in the classroom/library without killing the enthusiasm or interest in reading.

 A well-known author once said to me that it is..., "Best to have the great discussion than the great inquisition." -- and I certainly agree.
+It is always best to keep any guide that you personally are going to use to one page:

-• Helps the user focus on READING not using one book to teach a multitude of skills or to address a shotgun approach to the standards.
+- Helps the user focus on READING not using one book to teach a multitude of skills or to address a shotgun approach to the standards.

-• Promotes and forces concise language - use an economy of words and make good use of each one.
+- Promotes and forces concise language - use an economy of words and make good use of each one.

-• Write out each standard (do not just use the standard #, few will actually know what that # represents.
+- Write out each standard (do not just use the standard #, few will actually know what that # represents.

-• Use a 12 point (Times New Roman) font to keep the readability of the guide, 1 inch margins all around.
+- Use a 12 point (Times New Roman) font to keep the readability of the guide, 1 inch margins all around.
 Headlines can be larger but not smaller.

-• Keep the guide to one page (not one word over).
+- Keep the guide to one page (not one word over).
 This is to facilitate sharing.
-One page is easy to share, and should be sufficient; two pages difficult to keep together and the final sentences get overlooked.-----
+One page is easy to share, and should be sufficient; two pages difficult to keep together and the final sentences get overlooked.-----~~~~

 I am forever perplexed by teachers/test developers who think they "know what an author was thinking" without ever asking the author.